sreshtech/ClueLess/README.md

 - **Install dependencies:** `npm install` or `yarn install`
 - **Start the development server:** `npm start` or `yarn start`

-## Contributing
-We welcome contributions to Fashion Frenzy!
-If you're interested in contributing, please fork the repository, make your changes, and submit a pull request.

----

-## License 📄
-Fashion Frenzy is licensed under the MIT License.

----

 ## Built with ❤️ by ClueLess
-CONTRIBUTORS

-TEAM LEADER ~ IIT_BHU ANSHU SONI

 - **Contributor** - SRESHTA
 - **Contributor** - ANSHU SONI